CMS Energy (NYSE:CMS) Updates FY 2021 Earnings Guidance

-CMS Energy (NYSE:CMS) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+CMS Energy (NYSE:CMS) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $2.830-2.870 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.860.
 The company issued revenue guidance of -.CMS Energy also updated its FY 2022 guidance to $2.850-2.870 EPS.

+A number of equities research analysts have recently issued reports on the stock.
+TheStreet upgraded shares of CMS Energy from a c+ rating to a b rating in a research note on Thursday, April 8th.
+Morgan Stanley cut their target price on shares of CMS Energy from $66.00 to $64.00 and set an equal weight rating on the stock in a research note on Wednesday, June 9th.
+Mizuho cut their target price on shares of CMS Energy from $65.00 to $64.00 and set a buy rating on the stock in a research note on Wednesday, June 9th.
+Vertical Research lowered shares of CMS Energy from a buy rating to a hold rating in a research note on Wednesday, June 9th.
+Finally, Barclays increased their price objective on shares of CMS Energy from $67.00 to $73.00 and gave the stock an overweight rating in a research note on Tuesday, May 25th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and six have given a buy rating to the stock.
+The company currently has a consensus rating of Hold and an average target price of $67.00.

 CMS Energy Corporation operates as an energy company primarily in Michigan.
 The company operates through four segments: Electric Utility, Gas Utility, Enterprises, and EnerBank.
 The Electric Utility segment is involved in the generation, purchase, transmission, distribution, and sale of electricity.
 This segment generates electricity through coal, wind, gas, renewable energy, oil, and nuclear sources.